Introduction to pandas#

 Name: Capacity, dtype: float64

-Such “chaining” operations together is very common with pandas:
+Such chaining of multiple operations is very common with pandas.

 Let’s break apart this operation a bit.
 The workflow with groupby can be divided into three general steps: